dexterwilliams96/retico-argumentation/README.md

 pip install -r requirements.txt
 ```
 You will likely want `cuBLAS` and `cuDNN` for GPU execution (see [here](https://pytorch.org/get-started/locally/)).
 Follow retico-whisperasr install instructions as well.
+Make sure to `init` and `update` the submodules.
+If you run into any environment issues, follow the installation guides for the submodules as well.

 ### Loading Initial Embeddings